-Antique phonograph needles come in many types and sizes.
-Which you choose will depend on the era your phonograph was made and the type that it is.
+Antique phonograph needles come in many types and sizes and can be considered the secret weapon to making lovely music on these turn-of-the-century players.
+Which specific ones you choose can depend on the period that your phonograph was made in and the type that it is, but their low costs makes them a must-have for routine maintenance and peace-of-mind.

 Which Needle Should You Choose?

 The specific material of your needle will make a difference in the tone you get from your player.
-If possible you should always try to replace a damaged needle with one of the same type.
-In that way your record or cylinder will sound like it did originally.
+If possible, you should always try to replace a damaged needle with one of the same type.
+If you do so, your record or cylinder will sound like it was originally intended to.

-The problem with this method is that any needles can actually cause minute damage which adds up over time.
-Eventually your record will not be good at all.
+The problem with this method is that any needles can actually cause minute damage that adds up over time.
+Eventually, your record will be stripped bare to the point that it's not good at all.
 You can choose to play your vintage music only rarely or to use a needle that will minimize the damage but not give a historically accurate sound.
-The best choice is to have a digital recording made for your listening pleasure and then keep the records and cylinders for display.
+In terms of longevity, the best choice is to have a digital recording made for you to listen to and then you should keep the records and cylinders for display.

 This allows you to enjoy your music while retaining the value of your collectibles.

 Steel needles were used on the manual windup phonographs as well as on some of the early electric ones.
-There are three types:
+There are four types:

 - Medium tone - Can be harder to find than either the soft or loud.
-They are exactly as they are described, in between the soft and the loud.
+They're exactly like they're described and create a sound that's in between the soft and the loud.

-- Loud tone - Work best on records made prior to 1920.
-Using these antique phonograph needles allows you to hear a louder version of the music.
+- Loud tone - Using these antique phonograph needles allows you to hear a louder version of the music, and they work best on records made prior to 1920.

-It is important, since you are often working with one-of-a-kind antiques, to change the needle after every one or two plays.
-This will keep it from damaging your record with a dull needle.
-Since the needles are not expensive it is easy to keep many of them on hand.
-If you have a phonograph without volume control consider keeping all three types of needles on hand.
+It's important, since you're often working with one-of-a-kind antiques, to change the needle after every one or two plays.
+This'll keep it from damaging your record with a dull needle, as steel needles aren't built to be particularly long-lasting.
+Also, since the needles aren't expensive, it should be easy to keep a ton of them on hand.
+If you have a phonograph without volume control, consider keeping all three types of needles on hand as well.

 Diamond and Sapphire Stylus